DiscordGIR/Bloo/README.md

 ## `.env` file

 If not using Docker, you can change `DB_HOST` to `localhost` instead. `host.docker.internal` works on macOS and Windows, on Linux you can use `172.17.0.1`.

+Optionally, you can use [MongoDB Atlas](https://www.mongodb.com/atlas/database) instead of a local Mongo server, or you can ask SlimShadyIAm on Discord for accesss to the shared test database.
+In that case, you use:
+`DB_CONNECTION_STRING=mongodb+srv://.....` instead of `DB_HOST` and `DB_PORT`.

 ```
 BLOO_TOKEN="your token here"